 Completed Health Data Form

 Obtain all the required immunizations and get a recent physical examination by a qualified health professional before coming to Rice.
 The Rice University Health Data Form must be completed and submitted to the Rice University Student Health Services before you can register for classes.
-Please contact the Student Health Services directly with any questions related to your Health Data Form.
+Please contact the Student Health Services directly with any questions about your Health Data Form.

 Health Insurance